discentem/bk_holiday_api/README.md

 ### Example Implementation

-See `main.go` for an example implementation of the above prompt.
+See `main.go` for an example implementation of the above prompt in Golang.

 ### Example Requests and Responses
 #### GET Request to http://localhost:8080/areTheseHolidays/US/2021-07-05,2021-01-01